Keyboard shortcuts

 Sticky decisions live in meka’s process memory; they reset on session close.

-Every installed skill (see Skills) is advertised through session/update: available_commands_update after session/new / session/load / session/resume, and refreshed at the top of every session/prompt so a skill installed mid-session shows up without a reconnect.
+Two kinds of slash command are advertised through session/update: available_commands_update (after session/new / session/load / session/resume, and refreshed at the top of every session/prompt so a skill installed mid-session shows up without a reconnect):

 Sub-agents